syedshazli/syedshazli.github.io/src/data/blog/posts/defensiveProgramming.md

 tags:
   - C
   - C++
-  - Defensive Programming
+  - Compilers

-description: The importance of defensive programming through a quick example.
+description: The importance of being thorough in software development.
 ---

 # Intro